 NEW YORK -- Welcome to the offseason.

-A turbulent summer for the Mets is about to give way to one of the more intriguing winters in recent memory, as an 86-win New York team hopes to improve enough to become a World Series contender in 2020.
+Now that the World Series has ended, a turbulent summer for the Mets can officially give way to one of the more intriguing winters in recent memory, as an 86-win New York team hopes to improve enough to become a World Series contender in 2020.
 Last year, first-time general manager Brodie Van Wagenen made a significant splash in trading for Robinson Canó and Edwin Díaz, which didn’t work out quite the way he envisioned.
 It remains to be seen whether Van Wagenen will be so bold this time around.

 The offseason will also bring with it plenty of procedural deadlines and other events.
 Here’s a look at what’s in store for the Mets from November through January: